alanng10/class-lang/Docue/Article/Single/a.md

 Maide state can have operate.
 Operate results ref.
 Input of lang elements also is assigned ref.
-The ref can be Int type, struct type.
+A ref can be Int type, struct type.
 If it is Int type, the ref value is Int value.
 If it is struct type, the ref value is struct any memory index.